tomstewart89/Property/README.md

+# Property
-Property: A short class allowing classes to be written with properties like in C# and objective C.
+A short class allowing classes to be written with properties like in C# and objective C.

 A property is a member of a class that can be accessed and used just like a normal data member.
 When set, the property calls a predefined "setter" function and similarly when read, the property calls and returns the result of a predefined "getter" function.
 The upshot is that a class can define a Property instead of a data member.
 When gotten or set the Property can carry out functions that are necessary to properly reflect the change in the member.